Equipment must be in safe condition and suitable for the activity.

 Repair methods and equipment will vary according to the construction materials of the craft.
 Temporary repairs may be undertaken as long as the structural integrity of the craft is maintained.
 Temporary repairs are to be replaced with more permanent repairs as soon as possible.

 Helmets specifically designed for water activities must be worn when participating in a canoeing activity on moving water or where the activity involves entry or exit through the surf zone.
+On deep Grade One moving water and with students with well developed boat handling skills and limited capsize potential, it may be appropriate risk management to trade broad brimmed hats for sun protection in place of helmets.
 Otherwise, helmets may be provided after consideration of:

 - students’ canoeing experience and skills